oscar-project/oscar-website/content/post/oscar-v21-09/index.md

 ## Changes

 - As per [OSCAR Schema v1.1](../oscar-schema-v1-1), each document/record has associated metadata.
-- New languages: Manx, Rusyn, Scots and West Flemish
+- New languages: Manx, Rusyn, Scots and West Flemish. **Their size and quality still has to be assessed.**
-- Removed languages: Central Bikol and Cantonese
+- Removed languages: Central Bikol and Cantonese.
+Cantonsese was of a very [low quality](https://github.com/oscar-corpus/oscar-website/issues/11). **Central Bikol corpus is still available on [OSCAR 2019](../oscar-2019).**

 ## Table